gurashish1000-coder/gideon/README.md

 ## Current Features

-- Send Emails- Send emails without getting out of terminal.
+-Setup - Automatic setup on first run (recently added) -Send Emails- Send emails without getting out of terminal.
 - YouTube downloader - Gideon downloads any video that you want from YouTube.
 You can also download the video as just an audio, and you can also download whole playlists on youtube both as video or audio.
 - Internet Speed Test - Ask gideon to test download, upload and ping of your connected network.
 - Geolocation finder- Ask Gideon to locate any ip address.